 Track wolves in Yellowstone National Park, USA

-Scuba Dive in the Andaman Islands
+Scuba Dive in the Andaman Islands, India

-Rio might get most of the attention but Carnival’s frenzied excitement infects every city in Brazil, making February an unforgettable month.
-Prior to Ash Wednesday, Brazilian bacchanals take over the country as months of feverish preparation explode into pure unbridled hedonism.
+Rio might get most of the attention but Carnival’s frenzied excitement infects every city in Brazil, making the country undoubtedly one of the best places to visit in February.
+Brazilian bacchanals take over the country as months of feverish preparation explode into pure unbridled hedonism.
 Salvador, Olinda and Recife are just a few of the places swept up in the excitement.
 The air pulsates with booming sound systems from hundreds of street parties, gigantic floats accompanied by flamboyantly costumed dancers riot through city centres and glitzy, licentious Carnival balls extend well into the early hours.
 When it’s all over, the country nurses its collective headache before perking up to plan the next year’s extravaganza.